 The long, narrow rooms are perfect as a dressing room idea for getting dressed because they create an ideal walkway layout.

-Place a mirror on the end wall, but don’t forget to add them to the side as well so you can see the clothes on yourself from all angles.
+Place a mirror on the end wall, but don’t forget to add it to the side so you can see the clothes on yourself from all angles.

-As one can feel cramped in a narrow room, it is good to use furniture and walls of the same color for a more spacious look.
+A narrow room can feel cramped, so it is good to use furniture and walls of the same color for a more spacious look.
 Customization will help you make the most of every ounce of storage space.

-To get the most out of your space, consider choosing bespoke storage designed for your specific space as another dressing room idea.
+To maximize your space, consider choosing bespoke storage designed for your specific space as another dressing room idea.

-You can then have a say on not only the appearance of your cabinets from the outside but also the interior configuration, so you can decide which design will best suit your needs.
+You can then have a say on the appearance of your cabinets from the outside and the interior configuration to decide which design will best suit your needs.

 Style Your Shelf

-Keep things interesting by lining open cabinets.
-To add interest and softness to a lot of cabinets, you can opt for a simple stripe or simple fabric with a small pattern in complementary tones to the rest of the room design.
+Lining open cabinets keeps things interesting.
+To add interest and softness to many cabinets, you can opt for a simple stripe or simple fabric with a small pattern in complementary tones to the rest of the room design.

-If you have enough space in your dressing room, adding an ottoman, window seat, or bench not only provides a useful seating area to put on your shoes or look at your clothes while deciding what to wear but can also serve as storage.
+If you have enough space in your dressing room, adding an ottoman, window seat, or bench provides a useful seating area to put on your shoes or look at your clothes while deciding what to wear.
+It can also serve as storage.

-Ottoman is perfect for storing bulkier seasonal clothing that you will like to access easily, such as jackets and sweaters.
-It also makes for excellent storage for bags and shoes.
+The ottoman is perfect for storing bulkier seasonal clothing that you want to access easily, such as jackets and sweaters.
+It also makes excellent storage for bags and shoes.

-Look to areas that are otherwise overlooked, like the space above the door frame, to add extra shelving.
+To add extra shelving, look to areas that are otherwise overlooked, like the space above the door frame.
 For dressing room ideas, be realistic about the size you need.

-Aim for where you can comfortably reach hangers and keep your longest pieces from dragging on the floor, then create extra cabinets above for seasonal items or other pieces you don’t need to access regularly.
+Aim for a place where you can comfortably reach hangers and keep your longest pieces from dragging on the floor.
+Then, create extra cabinets above for seasonal items or other pieces you don’t need to access regularly.

 Library Ladder is an amazing idea to add to a vintage pantry or home office, so why not take this as a dressing room idea to move them to your dressing room?

-Having stairs within easy reach not only adds a stylish focal point to the space but maximizes storage potential as everything will be easily accessible.
+Having stairs within easy reach adds a stylish focal point to the space and maximizes storage potential, as everything will be easily accessible.

 For hardwood and carpeted spaces, choose a sturdy hook option over traditional rolling library ladders — they provide maximum stability than the latter, and the rollers struggle to work on wool with a thick pile.